 If you’re not sure your dog is up for the job or if it has some habits that should go away (like barking at people or jumping on them), you should definitely consider finding a person who will train your ESA and correct their behavior.

-When choosing a dog, be careful when picking the right dog.
-Of course, if you already have a dog – your choice will be clear, but remember to be reasonable and train it if necessary.
+When choosing a dog, be careful when picking the right one.
+Of course, if you already have a dog – your choice will be clear, but remember to be reasonable and train your dog if necessary.

-Lots of animals nowadays are full of love and just waiting for the right person to share their life with.
-However, be careful – picking an animal with a history of traumatic experiences may sound like a noble idea, but it could be a very wrong move for a person who does not have experience with dog training and needs to deal with their own problems.
+Lots of animals are full of love and just waiting for the right person to share their life with.
+We always recommend selecting your Emotional Support Animal carefully – picking an animal with a history of traumatic experiences may feel noble, but it could be a stressful experience for a person who does not have experience with dog training and needs to deal with their own problems.
 You may end up getting more stressed about your ESA rather than alleviating your stress.

 Whatever you finally choose, remember that this animal deserves as much as it’s giving you.
 If the dog is helping you stay focused, relaxed and happy, make sure they feel the same way.
 It should be a relationship that brings you both a lifelong friend and support system.

 Get your Emotional Support Animal Letter below –

 Get the Love and Support you deserve.